redplane/ApiMultipartFormFormatter/README.md

 ### Usages:
 To use this custom media format in your WEB API 2 project.
 Please following these steps:

- * Install the lastest nuget package by using command `TODO:`.
+ * Install the lastest nuget package by using command `Install-Package ApiMultipartFormDataFormatter`.
  * Open WebApiConfig.cs file and add the following command: `config.Formatters.Add(new ApiMultipartFormDataFormatter());`
  	* For example:
  	```